Skip to main content Skip to footer

 Enterprise service desk vs. help desk

-Although the terms help desk and enterprise service desk are sometimes used interchangeably, they solve very different problems.
+The terms help desk and enterprise service desk are sometimes used interchangeably, but they solve very different problems.

 • A help desk resolves individual issues within a single team, most often IT or customer support.